GUIDE: Your meeting with your funeral celebrant

 And with everything that’s going on, such uncertainty can wreak havoc.

-After all, sharing memories and stories of the person you’ve lost can bring a sense of joy and peace, and leave you with an abiding love.
+After all, sharing memories and stories of the person you’ve lost should bring a sense of joy and peace, and leave you with an abiding love.

 To help you prepare for your meeting with your funeral celebrant, this guide will cover: